Pairwise versus multiple network alignment: Methods

 \subsubsection{Pairwise evaluation (PE) framework}

 In the {\em PE framework}, given a network set, we compare NA methods using pairwise alignments of all possible pairs of networks in the set.
 Due to the various ways that a pairwise alignment of two networks can be created using PNA or MNA methods, we categorize the pairwise alignments into the following three categories.
-Specifically, we: \begin{itemize} \item Trivially apply PNA to all possible network pairs, denoting the resulting alignments as the PE-P-P alignment category. \item Trivially apply MNA to all possible network pairs, denoting the resulting alignments as the PE-M-P alignment category. \item Apply MNA to the whole network set and break the resulting multiple alignment into all possible pairwise alignments (Fig. \ref{fig:pemm}(a)), denoting the resulting pairwise alignments as the PE-M-M alignment category. \end{itemize} In the PE framework, we align all pairs of networks within each of the five analyzed network sets (Yeast+\%LC, PHY$_1$, PHY$_2$, Y2H$_1$, and Y2H$_2$; Section \ref{sec:dataset}).
+Specifically, we: \begin{itemize} \item Apply PNA to all possible network pairs, denoting the resulting alignments as the PE-P-P alignment category.
+Here, since all PNA methods are one-to-one, their pairwise alignments will be one-to-one. \item Apply MNA to all possible network pairs, denoting the resulting alignments as the PE-M-P alignment category.
+Here, if an MNA method is many-to-many, then its pairwise alignments will also be many-to-many.
+Otherwise, they will be one-to-one. \item Apply MNA to the whole network set and break the resulting multiple alignment into all possible pairwise alignments (Fig. \ref{fig:pemm}(a)), denoting the resulting pairwise alignments as the PE-M-M alignment category.
+Again, for a one-to-one or many-to-many MNA method, its pairwise alignments will also be one-to-one or many-to-many, respectively. \end{itemize} In the PE framework, we align all pairs of networks within each of the five analyzed network sets (Yeast+\%LC, PHY$_1$, PHY$_2$, Y2H$_1$, and Y2H$_2$; Section \ref{sec:dataset}).
 We evaluate using all alignment quality measures for pairwise alignments, namely F-NC, NCV-GS$^3$, and LCCS TQ measures as well as MNE, GC, and F-PF FQ measures (Section \ref{sec:quality}).